-Yuma, AZ – As a teenager in Yuma, Andrea Anguiano helped students in her middle school overcome conflict, now she’s pursuing a college education that will enable her to help counsel adults.
+Yuma, AZ – As a teenager in Yuma, Andrea Anguiano helped students in her middle school overcome conflict.
+Now, she’s a graduate of the University of Arizona with a Bachelor’s Degree in Family Studies and Human Development, and looking forward to using her education to help counsel adults.

 Andrea started the third grade in Yuma not speaking English after her family moved to the U.S. from Mexico.
 She recalls that it was a challenging time, “It was a really hard transition because I did not know English and my mother did not know English.
 So, it was really hard to communicate and I had to go to E.L.L. classes so that I could learn the language.”

-Andrea says her Success Adviser, Matt Sotelo, has provided a lot of guidance, “He has helped me a lot in everything, such as guiding me in my classes, because classes can be really hard – especially if you’re doing them online.
-Matt has helped motivate me to keep on going, which is great, because I really want to finish my bachelor’s degree.”
+Andrea says her Success Adviser, Matt Sotelo, has a lot of guidance, “He has helped me a lot in everything, such as guiding me in my classes, because classes can be really hard – especially if you’re doing them online.
+Matt was always there to help motivate me to keep on going, which was a great help.”

 Andrea has some advice for middle and high school students considering college, “I would advise them to keep on going with their education and to set goals.
 If you have goals in your life, you will always try to achieve them and work towards what you want.”